Immersion and early Shabbat

 Thank you for your question.

-Immersion when making early Shabbat might take some extra logistical planning, such as making an appointment in advance and possibly performing some preparations in the morning to be sure there is time for them.
+Immersion when making early Shabbat might take some extra logistical planning.
+You should confirm in advance that the mikveh will in fact be open after your meal; in some communities you may need to make an appointment.
+You may also want to do some preparations in the morning to be sure there is time for them.

 Aside from the concern about getting items stuck between the teeth, we are not aware of a halachic concern with immersing after the meal.
 If you are immersing after the Shabbat meal, you may eat meat and chicken so long as you take extra care to keep your teeth clean.
 You will need to clean your teeth in a manner permitted on Shabbat and wash any remnants of food from your hands and face prior to immersion.
 As with any immersion, you will do a final inspection (iyun) at the mikveh just before you immerse.